8 Lifestyle Blogs You Should Be Reading In Your 20s

 Sophie Milner.

 Formerly known as Fashion Slave, Sophie’s lifestyle blog is perfect for every 20-something trying to find her way in the world.
-The blog which started out as a journalism university project where she wanted to share fashion tips and outfit ideas, eventually became a successful lifestyle blog that tackles women’s issues.
+The blog started as a journalism university project where she wanted to share fashion tips and outfit ideas.
+Eventually, it became a successful lifestyle blog that tackles women’s issues.

-With the recent changes made to her blog, Sophie now aims to take on more social commentary and controversial topics as well as continuing to write about love, travel and so much more.
+With recent changes to her blog, Sophie now aims to take on more social commentary and controversial topics while continuing to write about love, travel and much more.

 Check Out: